Aircraft Repossession Jobs

 What do brief case carrying businessmen, major airline corporations, international drug dealers, and penny-pinching farmers have in common?
 They all use and own airplanes.
 But what happens when they can't make payments on their expensive toys?
 An airplane repo man comes calling.

 Airplane repo men have a dangerous job.
 They research, track, trace, repossess, fly, and deliver airplanes.
+Whenever payments for airplanes become overdue, airplane repo men are hired by the bank to repossess the aircraft.

 First the bank contacts the airplane repo man about an aircraft.
 The aircraft must then be tracked through records for fuel purchases, hangar rentals, tie downs, and Federal Aviation Administration records.
 Next the airplane repo man must travel to the destination to legally steal the aircraft.
 Repossession can be accomplished with master keys and propeller locks, other times it takes fast work and risky takeoffs.
 All this is combined with the thrill of flying the plane into the wild blue yonder.